LinWeizheDragon/LinWeizheDragon.github.io/index.md

 # Education
 ### Trinity College, University of Cambridge 2021 - 2024
-* Ph.D. in Engineering
+Ph.D. in Engineering

+Supervised by Prof. Bill Byrne
 ### Trinity College, University of Camrbidge 2017 - 2021
-* Master of Engineering & Bacholar of Art in Information Engineering
+Master of Engineering & Bacholar of Art in Information Engineering

-* Dissertation submitted for Master degree:
+Dissertation submitted for Master degree:
-**Graph Neural Networks in Multi-Domain Task-Oriented Systems** (Distinction Class)
+Graph Neural Networks in Multi-Domain Task-Oriented Systems (Distinction Class) (Engineering Tripos Part IIB Project Prize)
 ### The University of Hong Kong 2016 - 2017
 Bacholar of Engineering (Computer Science)